JetBrains/kotlin-web-site/docs/topics/exceptions.md

 throw IllegalArgumentException()
 ```

-We recommend including additional information, such as a custom message and the original cause,
+To better understand the source of the problem, include additional information, such as a custom message and the original cause:
-to better track the source of the problem.

-Let's look at a simple example:

 ```kotlin
 val cause = IllegalStateException("Original cause: illegal state")